 3. Tickets Visibility: Hidden tickets

-You might want to create an early bird, a regular bird and a late bird tickets, visible to everyone; and in addition, a VIP deal or a partners-only deal that is not visible to classic customers.
+You might want to create early bird, regular bird, and late bird tickets that are visible to everyone, and in addition, offer a VIP deal or a partners-only deal that is hidden from regular customers.

-Regardless of the event publication visibility, you can setup the visibility of a specific ticket.
+Regardless of the event’s publication visibility, you can control the visibility of specific tickets.

 -